zyasui/HyperRAM_AXI4/README.txt

 <Abstract>
 This IP is an AXI4-HyperRAM(TM) controller for Xilinx 7-Series FPGAs.
-This IP has been tested with Cypress/Infineon S27KL0641 and Microblaze w/data-cache.
+This IP has been tested with Cypress/Infineon S27KL0641 and Microblaze with a data/instruction cache memory.

 <AXI4 Interfaces>
-Sm_AXI is an AXI4 slave port with INC/WRAP burst support to access the HyperRAM device..
+Sm_AXI is an AXI4 slave port with INC/WRAP burst support to access the HyperRAM device memory space.

-Sr_AXI is an AXI4-Lite slave port to control input delay taps for RQS[7:0] and RWDS signals.
+Sr_AXI is an AXI4-Lite slave port to control input delay taps for DQ[7:0] and RWDS signals.

 Sr_AXI space register definition: